Wonders of New Zealand

 - Motorhome hire and accommodation included

-- Two nights in an Auckland hotel
+- 2 nights in a 4-star Auckland hotel on arrival

 What to expect

 This is a relaxed, easy going 22 day itinerary, designed to showcase some of the greatest wonders of New Zealand.
 Travel at your own pace, independently and with full support should you need it.
 Everything is taken care of in advance by us: flights, campsites, vehicle, hotels.
 Just relax and go with the flow as you immerse yourself in this amazing country.

 - Return international flights from the UK

 - 2 nights in a 4-star hotel in Auckland on arrival

 - 1 night in a 4-star hotel in Christchurch at the end

 - Inter Islander ferry through the Cook Straits